nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     <img src="images/LTNS_logo.png" width="200" height="200">
 </p>

 Hello there!
-Long Time No See!
+Long time no see!
 Having stumbled upon this user guide, you are likely a financial advisor looking for easier life, well, at financial advising!
 Look no further, as the LongTimeNoSee (LTNS) app is just the right tool you need!

 With LTNS, gone are the days of frantically searching through stacks and stacks of paper, just for that one client information!
 All you have to do, is simply type a few words into our revolutionary **[Command Line Interface](#command-line-interface-cli) (CLI)** and voilà!
 The information you need appears right in front of you, it's that easy!